FAIRYCOREKVLT/Face-Seeker/README.md

 And to OpenCV developers
 Btw, you can download some Haar cascades from here for customizing this thing: https://github.com/opencv/opencv/tree/4.x/data

-Contact me if you meet any errors, I'll be thankful.
+Contact me if you meet any errors or have any ideas, I'll be thankful.
 And also contact me if you meet any better free reverse search API!

 Support me: www.buymeacoffee.com/fairycorekvlt